 Origin or Samurai

-This is the time, the shape of the swords changed to a curved shape.
+The Heian Period is the time, the shape of the swords changed to the curved shape.
 Until this time, swords were straight.
-The study of swords start from the Heian period on.
-During this time, the elegant and graceful taste of Fujiwara culture reflects on the swords.
-Their preference of their lifestyle appeared clearly on the swords.
-The group of sword smiths in Kyoto area created a certain sword style that were called Yamashiro Den (School).
-Their shape of the swords shows graceful line.
-Yamashiro Den represents the Heian period swords.
+The study of swords starts from the Heian period on.
+During this time, the elegant and graceful taste of Fujiwara culture reflected on the swords.
+The preference of their lifestyle appeared clearly on the swords.
+The group of wordsmiths in the Kyoto area created a certain